SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 #### GET /knowledge-graph/projects/:namespace/:name

 Finds details of the project with the given `namespace/name`.
-The endpoint requires an authorization token passed in the request header as:
+The endpoint requires an authorization token to be passed in the request for non-public projects.
+Supported headers are:
 - `Authorization: Bearer <token>` with OAuth Token obtained from GitLab
-- `PRIVATE-TOKEN: <token>` with user's Personal Access Token in GitLab
+- `PRIVATE-TOKEN: <token>` with user's Personal Access Token in GitLab There's no need for a security headers for public projects.

 **Response**